Back to Course

 Cryptocurrency burning and the balance of crypto mining

-When miners mine a new block, then the rate of coin creation in the Proof – of – work system decreases.
+When miners mine a new block, then the rate of coin creation in the Proof-of-Work system decreases.
 This treatment keeps the miners’ activity regular.
 To mine coins, they have to burn the previous ones.
 Burning cryptocurrencies is an excellent method to prevent unfair advantages for novice miners.
 This is why PoB uses a mechanism that even promotes periodic coin burning.
 All to maintain a balance between novice miners and new users.

 Is burning cryptocurrencies a good thing?